MyBoatCard.com® | Official Canadian Boating License

 Do you need a boat license for a 9.9 hp in Canada?

 No – you do not need a boat license, also known as a Pleasure Craft License, for a boat that has a 9.9 hp engine.
 A Pleasure Craft License is a document issued by Transport Canada that provides your vessel with a unique identification (ID) number.
-The license is valid for 10 years.
-This ID number allows police and search
+The license is valid for 5 years.
+This ID number allows police and

 Read More »